cprathamesh1997/MediBot_Chatbot-for-Medical-Issues/README.md

 # MediBot_Chatbot-for-Medical-Issues
 MediBot is a Streamlit-based chatbot that answers medical questions using a custom knowledge base.
 It loads medical PDFs, processes the text into embeddings using HuggingFace models, and stores them in a FAISS vector database.
+When a user asks a question, it retrieves relevant information and uses the Mistral-7B language model to generate clear, reliable, and easy-to-understand medical answers.